Paras-is-coding/chatApp/readme.md

     - utils/
 - set up react router
     - Inside app.jsx ,wrap app with BrowserRouter and Routes > creates Route for each page

+# Creating Register Functionality
+* creating frontend design and calling API onSubmit

+- using styled from 'styled-components'
+    - create FormContainer = styled.div'<here we add styling almost like css>'
+    - wrap register component with this container to apply css
+- add onChange and onSubmit on the form
+    - create handleChange, setValues of form inputs in a state
+    - handleValidation, validate and show message(toast)-> npm i react-toastify
+    - handleSubmit, if handleValidation return true we'll call our API
+- index.css ->used Josefin Sans Google fonts and some basic styling

+- utils/APIRoutes.js  ->define our API routes